 Clarence American Legion Memorial Day Parade

 The Clarence Memorial Day Parade 11 am.
-New this year: Starting at Rock Oak and ending at the Town Park.
+Starting at Rock Oak and ending at the Town Park.
 Please join us at the Town Park to celebrate the dedication of the Clarence Veterans Memorial.
 Thank you to all who helped make this happen.

 Collins Center Parade

 Parade starts at 9 a.m.

 This parade is sponsored by the Collins Center Fire Dept. and the Gowanda American Legion.
 It begins at Main St. and Collins Center Zoar Rd., and continues on Main St. to the Cemetery.
 There will be an American Legion ceremony immediately following the parade.
 2021 pending